vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 was able to get squeakiness everywhere on the facial surfaces of teeth with the exception of the mandibular incisors.
 The squeaky clean teeth test passed for most of the lingual surfaces of teeth.

+## 2026-08-28 (off-cycle floss pick pressure testing (some bleeding))

+At around 12:40 PM on Friday 2026-08-28, I did floss pick pressure testing.
+The only region that had bleeding, and more pain than expected, was the right mandibular interdental gaps, particularly the molars; I suspect all the bleeding happened from the interdental gap between the two molars, which is an interdental gap that has given me trouble, but this is hard to confirm exactly.
+This does suggest that I should do more thorough flossing of those particular teeth.
+In fact, it might be better to start my flossing with those teeth to give them more attention.
+I should also make sure to not have too long a gap before the next floss pick pressure testing.